 USC has more student religious groups than any other university in the United States, and the Interfaith Council includes students representing the diversity of faiths across campus.
 All USC students are invited to attend any or all meetings of the Interfaith Council, to learn and share about their faith traditions from each other.
 The Interfaith Council sponsors events such as Multi-Faith Week, the Prayer Reading-Burning ceremony, SOULJOURN trips to visit faith communities in LA, and the CONOCIMIENTO Alternative Spring Break Trip.

-It meets weekly on Wednesdays at 7:00PM
+It meets weekly on Mondays at 5:00PM

 Email Vanessa Gomez Brake, Associate Dean of Religious Life.

 Interfaith Council Videos

 Interfaith Council member Angie Mendoza’s notes from the “World Religions 101” program offered by the Office of Religious Life in Fall 2014:

 Buddhism: Seek enlightenment, everything changes so don’t cling to things,

 Sikhism: Don’t convert b/c there is no one right religion, serve others, God is in all of us

 Judaism: Ask questions, be doubtful, have community, no heaven or hell (“chill” place)